+Schaefer, Coyne, and Lazarus (1981) outlined three primary types of social support: emotional, tangible, and informational.
+Emotional support “includes intimacy and attachment, reassurance, and being able to confide in and rely on another” (p.
+385) to an individual feeling cared for and loved.
+Tangible support was providing direct services and resources, such as financial assistance or time.
+Informational support included assistance with defining, understanding, and coping with difficult events (Cohen & Wills, 1985).
+Spiritual and religious practice enabled an individual to engage in a relationship with a supportive other (God, higher power, and/or spiritual community) who gives emotional, tangible, and informational support (Peterson, 2011).

-Albrecht and Goldsmith (2003) contend that social support aims to help individuals cope with incongruities of existence, and is therefore part of living a quality, healthful life.
-They argue that social support is at its core a communicative process, as “engaging in supportive interactions is an enactment of the need for human connection and meaning” (p.
+Albrecht and Goldsmith (2003) contended that social support aimed to help individuals cope with incongruities of existence, part of living a quality, healthful life.
+Social support, at its core a communicative process, involved “engaging in supportive interactions is an enactment of the need for human connection and meaning” (p.
 264-265).
-From a health communication standpoint, support from others becomes crucial to helping individuals manage uncertainty and achieve a sense of perceived control to improve well-being during illness (Bisconti & Bergeman, 1999; Brashers, Neidig, & Goldsmith, 2004).
-Accordingly, social support has been linked to positive health outcomes for cancer patients, as well as vulnerable populations, such as low-income pregnant women (Albrecht & Goldsmith, 2003).

-Schaefer, Coyne, and Lazarus (1981) outline three primary types of social support: emotional, tangible, and informational.
-Emotional support “includes intimacy and attachment, reassurance, and being able to confide in and rely on another” (p.
-385) who contribute to an individual feeling cared for and loved.
-Tangible support is the provision of direct services and resources, such as financial assistance or time.
-Assistance with defining, understanding, and coping with difficult events is considered to be a form of informational support (Cohen & Wills, 1985).
-Spiritual and religious practice may enable an individual to engage in a relationship with a supportive other (God, higher power, and/or spiritual community) who gives emotional, tangible, and informational support (Peterson, 2011).

-Likewise, mental and physical health outcomes associated with spirituality may be due to the similarities between spirituality and social support (Peterson, 2009).
-Through 45 semi-structured interviews, women living with HIV shared how spirituality helped them (a) develop meaning and gain perspective; (b) receive emotional support; (c) assert control through a more powerful being; and (d) connect with a community.
-Peterson linked her findings to health communication research on social support, noting that participants’ development of meaning and perspective resembled features of social support (i.e., the process of appraising information) that helped with coping.
-She further noted that “prayer and meditation entailed communication with a stable, supportive, affirming presence and a spiritual connection could be a powerful force capable of intervening to affect cures, extend life, and improve relationships” (p.
-213).
-In this way, prayer and meditation provided emotional support for women coping with HIV.
-Furthermore, social support networks found within participants’ spiritual communities could provide resources and tangible aid.
+From a health communication standpoint, support from others became crucial to helping individuals manage uncertainty and achieve a sense of perceived control to improve well-being during illness (Bisconti & Bergeman, 1999; Brashers, Neidig, & Goldsmith, 2004).
+Accordingly, research linked social support to positive health outcomes for cancer patients, as well as vulnerable populations, such as low-income pregnant women (Albrecht & Goldsmith, 2003).
+Likewise, researchers linked mental and physical health outcomes to spirituality, because of social support (Peterson, 2009).
+Women living with HIV shared how spirituality helped them (a) develop meaning and gain perspective; (b) receive emotional support; (c) assert control through a more powerful being; and (d) connect with a community.
+Participants’ meaning and perspective resembled features of social support (i.e., the process of appraising information) that helped with coping.

-According to uncertainty management theory (Brashers et al., 2000), we seek to maintain, increase, or decrease uncertainty by information seeking and information avoiding.
-We react to uncertainty based on the meaning it has for us, appraising the situation as either danger or opportunity and then experiencing corresponding emotions (Thompson & O’Hair, 2008).
-A danger appraisal is accompanied by feelings of anxiety and distress, whereas an opportunity appraisal is accompanied by hope or optimism.
-This process then leads to choices, which manage our uncertainty, of seeking or avoiding information.
-Social support assists with information seeking and avoiding, and encourages reappraisal of uncertainty (Brashers, Neidig, & Goldsmith, 2004).
-Perceived supportiveness of social support may be moderated by survivor uncertainty-management needs (Brashers et al., 2004).
-Supportive communication can increase, decrease, or maintain certainty and uncertainty for breast cancer patients (Ford, Babrow, & Stohl, 1996).
-Breast cancer survivors who perceive more support experience less uncertainty, leading to even more social support and a higher quality of life (Sammarco, 2001).
-Breast cancer survivors who report a wide network of support also report low levels of uncertainty (Wonghongkul, Moore, Musil, Schneider, & Deimling, 2000).
-The links among social support, uncertainty management, and health outcomes are prevalent within breast cancer research specifically.
+According to uncertainty management theory (Brashers et al., 2000), people sought to maintain, increase, or decrease uncertainty by information seeking and information avoiding.
+They reacted to uncertainty based on the meaning assigned to it, appraising the situation as either danger or opportunity and then experiencing corresponding emotions (Thompson & O’Hair, 2008).
+Feelings of anxiety and distress accompanied a danger appraisal, whereas hope and optimism accompanied an opportunity appraisal.
+Social support assisted with information seeking and avoiding, and encouraged reappraisal of uncertainty (Brashers, Neidig, & Goldsmith, 2004).
+Supportive communication increased, decreased, or maintained certainty and uncertainty for breast cancer patients (Ford, Babrow, & Stohl, 1996).
+Breast cancer survivors who perceived more support experienced less uncertainty, leading to even more social support and a higher quality of life (Sammarco, 2001).
+Breast cancer survivors who reported a wide network of support also report low levels of uncertainty (Wonghongkul, Moore, Musil, Schneider, & Deimling, 2000).
+The links among social support, uncertainty management, and health outcomes appeared most prevalent within breast cancer research.